alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/promotional-social/blogs.md

 - agree to post regularly (blogs that are not updated at least twice a month will be archived)
 - co-ordinate, schedule and check content quality of blog posts before they're published
-- ensure all blog content is accessible and follows the [style guidance](LINK)
+- ensure all blog content is accessible and follows the [GOV.UK style guide](/writing-to-gov-uk-standards/style-guides/)
 - manage all blog content in WordPress
 - support contributors to publish their work
 - establish moderation principles, and ensure contributors keep to them